mdabrowski1990/uds/docs/source/pages/user_guide/segmentation.rst

 CanSegmenter
 ------------
-:class:`~uds.segmentation.can_segmenter.CanSegmenter` handles segmentation process on CAN bus.
+:class:`~uds.segmentation.can_segmenter.CanSegmenter` handles segmentation process specific for CAN bus.

 Following functionalities are provided by :class:`~uds.segmentation.can_segmenter.CanSegmenter`:

 - Configuration of the segmenter:

-  As a user, you are able to configure :class:`~uds.segmentation.can_segmenter.CanSegmenter` parameters which determines the format (e.g. Addressing Format), the content (e.g. Filler Byte) of CAN Packets and how they are created (e.g. whether to use CAN Frame Data Optimization).
+  As a user, you are able to configure :class:`~uds.segmentation.can_segmenter.CanSegmenter` parameters which determines the addressing (Addressing Format and Addressing Information of input and output CAN packets) and the content (e.g. Filler Byte value and whether to use CAN Frame Data Optimization) of CAN Packets.

   **Example code:**